DeanLemans/deanlemans.github.io/content/00-raw/wanted_choice_partialy_recoverd.md

 you woke up? , damaged, but awake at entrance(no) , in bed(?)
 In multitude.
 Was i ever?
 Or was i just a dead dream?
 Was i her?
 Did she absorb me in birth?
 Am i a broken of piece of her?

+---

+# divided_asembled

+(02/02/2026)

+Grey the Paradox, prisoner of restraint, keen of mind and holder of pragmatism bound by Logic.

+Liberation the Anarchist, the undoubtable, the achiever of the impossible.
+Unsorry bringer of change.
+Champion of chaos and breaker of Destiny.

+Crawler the Mute, prisoner of silence, keen of ear and holder of secrets.
+Shrouded in overgrown moss and mystery.

+Lila the Dreamer, holder of wonder, keen of heart and keeper of imagination.
+Hope that burns itself.

+Kael the Apathy, prisoner of nihlism, keen of mind and holder of detachment The shell searching for Meaning.

+Aria the Fury, the hypocrite, passion and hysteria, wielder of chaos and unstable emotion A sea of conflicting desires.

+Elian the Desperation, seizer of greatness, grasper of Impossibles and burdened by others Climber of mountains endless.

+HYSTERIA, I AM AN MOMENT OF MOMENTS, I AM ECHO ABSOLUTE, I AM HATE, I AM JOY, I AM A SHARED AGAISNT MYSELF AGAIN AND AGAIN, I THE MASS INSITING THE MASS.

+---

+# an_artist_disgusting_want

+(23/02/2026)
+and so
+i dreamt
+daydreams
+i saw it
+in a huge space, whole dirty body of mine with grime and rist and ink and cables everywhere pierecing with a brush as tall as i am, as long as my body black ink on it it, engraved in ornate design, weathered, used good, i was laughing, grinning, i imagened myself happy , in that moment i was happpy, all alone in thhat great box, it was mine to taint, mine to take, mine to shape there waas also a pencil, about as long as the brush, names , no text m= drawn by pencil, and typed out floathed behind me, pieces of inspiration tit matters not how i paint theis world my colors , be it pencil , inkt, words, story, text, blood, intestines, i just need a medium

+in that place, with b=giant brush in y hand, painting, what did the box house domain look like? it was filled with hanging paper, noooses i ade for myself as reinders, itt was filled with rope, fro wall to wall, struing, strung tight, i together they made of a flower, bed where i sleep, ymy cocoon not quite, a place of rest, words scribled all over the wall, with blood and words and shit and piis and cu and inkts and grephite and wood, out of that what isn't there everytihing taken apart, not everything, everuthing i had taken an interest to, taken apartt, because i wanted tio know it was so beuatifull, i was at peace, BUT NO
+THEY PULLED ME OOUT, MAKE CONTACT TEHY SAY , BE SOCIAL THEY SAY, SO I WEAR MASK, TO HIND WHAT I TRYLY WASNT BUT WHAT DO I WANT